Rushit2907/Smartdoor-Lock-System-using-Fingerprint-and-Camera/README.md

 **Hardware requirements:**
 - Arduino Uno.
 - Fingerprint Sensor.
-- solenoid lock.
+- Solenoid lock.
 - Relay.
-- wires as per your requirements.
+- Wires as per your requirements.
 - 12v Adapter.

 **Software requirements:**
 - Arduino IDE.
-- arduino Library - Adafruit-Fingerprint-Sensor-Library (uploaded into this folder)
+- Arduino Library - Adafruit-Fingerprint-Sensor-Library (uploaded into this folder)
-- pycharm or any prefered Python IDE.
+- Pycharm or any prefered Python IDE.
-- python Libraries : face_recognition, cv2, serial, numpy
+- Python Libraries : face_recognition, cv2, serial, numpy

 As mentioned we can do Door lock/unlock using 2 ways : <br>
 1. Using **Fingerprint**